 I did try acupuncture for about 6 months, but the cost benefit wasn’t there for me.
 Personally I saw better results with massage therapy, and it was much more relaxing for me than all those needles.

-Migraine Glasses - Axon was my first pair of lenses that I used in my old office.
-I really enjoyed TheraSpecs when I would go to the grocery store and during really awful attacks.
-Now I like using Migraine Shields and Avulux since I work on the computer all day.
-I appreciate that they don’t have a heavy color distortion, which makes it easier for me to edit photos.
-They're both heavily discounted with code THEDIZZYCOOK.
+- Migraine Glasses - Axon was my first pair of migraine lenses that I ever used, and these days they use the Avulux lens technology.
+In the past I wore FL41 lenses, but now use the newest technology with Avulux.
+Avulux is the only light sensitivity lens to ever be proven effective at the highest standard of clinical testing.
+I also appreciate that they don’t have a heavy color distortion, which makes it easier for me to edit photos.
+You can get $25 off Avulux and Axon with code THEDIZZYCOOK.
 If you're not sure which ones to get, read my post comparing which migraine glasses are best.

 Dealing with dizziness and daily symptoms can be a grind and it just feels so heavy.
 Finding things that make you happy is so important, especially if you've lost your job or can't work.
 A few things I did - volunteered for VEDA, started cooking simple dinners, and more elaborate ones if I had the energy, and looked into helping local dog adoption agencies with paperwork or calls.